Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice: Belief Propagation

 \section{Belief Propagation}

-To improve the empirical accuracy of the symbol collection step, we replace the original combinatorial Algorithm \nameref{algo:collect-symbols} with a single pass of a Belief-Propagation (BP) algorithm for recovering the genetic information of pedigrees.
-BP is a message-passing algorithm for inference that is most successful in locally tree-like models. \cite{mezard2009information} gives the BP equations in the following setting: \begin{itemize} \item $\V x$ is a tuple of $N$ variables $\left( x_1, \dots, x_N \right)$ assuming values from the finite alphabet $\cX$. \item There are $M$ constraints in the form of the marginals $\psi_1, \dots, \psi_M$ governing the distribution of values assumed by $\V x$, so that the probability distribution of $x$ satisfies
+To improve the empirical accuracy of the symbol collection step, we replace the original combinatorial symbol collection algorithm with a single pass of a Belief-Propagation (BP) algorithm for recovering the genetic information of pedigrees.
+BP is a message-passing algorithm for inference that is most successful in locally tree-like models.
+Mezard and Montanari~\cite{mezard2009information} give the BP equations in the following setting: \begin{itemize} \item $\V x$ is a tuple of $N$ variables $\left( x_1, \dots, x_N \right)$ assuming values from the finite alphabet $\cX$. \item There are $M$ constraints in the form of the marginals $\psi_1, \dots, \psi_M$ governing the distribution of values assumed by $\V x$, so that the probability distribution of $x$ satisfies

 where $ \V x_{\partial a} = \left\{ x_i : i \in \partial a \right\} $ and $\partial a \subseteq [N]$ is the set of variable indices constrained by $\psi_a$ (here, the notation $x \cong y$ denotes that the two functions $x,y : \cX \to \mathbb{R}$ are equal down to a constant factor). \end{itemize} In this context, the relationships between variables can be modelled by a bipartite graph in which each vertex representing a variable $x_i$ has an edge to each `factor vertex' representing a constraint $\psi_a : i \in \partial a$; this graph is called the \emph{factor graph}.
 The BP equations that permit approximation of the marginal distribution of each variable govern `messages' sent over the edges of the factor graph at each time step $t + 1$: \begin{itemize} \item Message from the $j$th variable to the $a$th factor: